IrmaGeo/ai-case-study/README.md

 ## Results

 > EliseAI has significantly impacted the real estate and healthcare sectors, experiencing substantial revenue growth and expanding its user base to manage over +1 million units.
 With +14,000 daily renter conversations and 5,000 tours every day, the company plays a pivotal role in enhancing communication within the real estate industry.
 Insights into leads, conversion rates, and tour preferences highlight the efficiency and scale of EliseAI's solutions.
-Strategic partnerships further extend the company's reach in these industries."
+Strategic partnerships further extend the company's reach in these industries.

 | Metric                           | Multi-Unit Building | Fully Automated Building | Large Apartment Complex |